 One Sunday morning, Dessa had prepared the communion wine, which in our church was always actually grape juice.
 As the communion cups passed our pew, I saw tiny cups full of the oddest looking, thickest communion juice I’d ever seen (in my few years)!
 I looked strangely at Mama beside me, who gave me “the eye” not to say anything about it or make a fuss.
 Later Mama told me that the grape juice was homemade by Maude and Dessa – from the small grape arbor on their property.
 It was just another commonplace occurrence in our little country church!

 When the people are gathered together . . . to serve the Lord.
 Psalm 102:22 KJV

 On Thursday nights, prayer meeting was held at the church.
 Mama often took me with her.
 I sat beside her, or knelt beside her, on the merciless, hard wooden floor as she and others prayed.
 During those prayer meetings I was exposed to great depths within the hearts of Mama and our neighbor ladies – pangs of anguish, burdens for others – passions I hadn’t imagined could possibly exist in their common lives.
 Through my observations, the Lord began to develop a sense of compassion within me – of understanding and empathy for others.
 And years later, I became the recipient of similar compassion from others.

-My greatest memories of the church were those of summertime.
+My greatest memories of the church, however, were those of summertime.

-The stained glass single-hung windows were opened all the way in the summer, allowing the breeze to enter the west windows, circulate the open sanctuary and exit the east windows.
+In the summer, the tall stained glass single-hung windows were opened all the way, allowing the breeze to enter the west windows, circulate the open sanctuary, and exit through the east windows.
 It felt cool to me when we arrived for Sunday School at 10 am, but by noon, the large room was warm and stuffy.

 We all seemed to sit in the same pews every Sunday – a trait I’ve since found to be commonplace, even in the largest of churches.
 When I was young, our family sat near the back on the left side.